 - Close the Resources panel.

-- Select Options on the toolbar and select Share Parameter.
+- Select the Options button on the toolbar and select Share Parameter.

 - JDashboard displays the Share Parameters Setting dialog box, showing that the two library components have shared parameters.
 Close the dialog box.

-- Select Enter Parameter Values on the toolbar.
+- Select the Enter Parameter Values button on the toolbar.
 The Enter Parameter Values dialog box lists the following parameters.
 Close the dialog box.

 Next we will remove the parameter share between the two components to see how many parameters we need to specify.

-- Select Options on the toolbar and select Share Parameter.
+- Select the Options button on the toolbar and select Share Parameter.
 JDashboard displays the Share Parameters Setting dialog box.

-- Select either component and select Cancel Share, then select OK.
+- Select either component and select the Cancel Share button, then select OK.

-- Select Save on the toolbar to save the dashboard as Shipment.
+- Select the Save button on the toolbar to save the dashboard as Shipment.